RavanH/coolclock/readme.txt

 = How can I create a custom skin? =

-Follow the steps on [Creating a Custom Skin](https://premium.status301.net/coolclock-custom-skin/) and if you
+Follow the steps on [Creating a Custom Skin](https://premium.status301.com/coolclock-custom-skin/) and if you are happy with the result, please consider sharing it with other users!

 = Can I share this fantastic custom skin I created? =

-If you made a nice skin and would like to share it, you can do so in the comments on [Creating a Custom Skin](https://premium.status301.net/coolclock-custom-skin/) or add it to your [Plugin Review](http://wordpress.org/support/view/plugin-reviews/coolclock).
+If you made a nice skin and would like to share it, you can do so in the comments on [Creating a Custom Skin](https://premium.status301.com/coolclock-custom-skin/) or add it to your [Plugin Review](http://wordpress.org/support/view/plugin-reviews/coolclock).

 Thanks for sharing! :)

 = Can I insert a clock in posts or pages? =

 Yes, there the shortcode **[coolclock** **/]** available.
-You can find all parameters on [How to use the CoolClock shortcode](https://premium.status301.net/how-to-use-the-coolclock-shortcode/).
+You can find all parameters on [How to use the CoolClock shortcode](https://premium.status301.com/how-to-use-the-coolclock-shortcode/).

 = I'm building my own theme.
 Is there a theme function available? =